The Center For Development, a non-profit, tax-exempt educational foundation.

 Please call me at (928) 445-7690 during regular business hours (Mountain Standard Time in winter and Pacific Time in the summer).

 If I am free when you call, we can usually begin right away.
 If the telephone line is busy, please leave your name and phone number, and I will return your call.
-However, call again in a day or two if, by chance, I do not receive your message for some reason.
+However, call again in a day or two in case, by chance, I did not receive your message for some reason.

-If you fulfill the prerequisites above, I will then assign to you one of my advanced students to review hair charts with you.
+If you fulfill the rather simple prerequisites above, I will then assign to you one of my advanced students to review hair charts with you.
 I deeply look forward to assisting you to learn and offer nutritional balancing to many, many people, now and for many years into the future.